mhoehle/hoehleatsu.github.io/_posts/2019-01-04-mathgenius.md

   ##Character version of n, which is used as hash key
   n_char <- as.character(n)

-  ##Only compute something if n is not already in the tree list.
+  ##Only compute something if n is not already in the hashlist.
   if (is.null(pluck(trees, n_char))) {
     trees[[n_char]] <<- list()

+    ##Combine all possible ways  to generate bintrees with $i$ and $n-i$ leaves
     for (i in 1:(n-1)) {
       j = n - i
       for (left_tree in allBinTrees(i)) {